-The Milligan Honors Program provides an advanced and enriching opportunity for high achieving undergraduate students from all major fields to work together to deepen their intellectual scholarship, engage in creative and professional work, and embrace their roles as servant-leaders.
-You can build a foundation for personal and professional growth and/or prepare for entrance into the nation’s top graduate programs.
+Applicants with a 3.5 GPA and a 28 ACT or 1300 SAT are eligible to join the Milligan Honors Program and apply for the full-tuition Jeanes Honors Scholarship.
+The program provides an advanced and enriching opportunity for high achieving undergraduate students from all major fields to work together to deepen their intellectual scholarship, engage in creative and professional work, and embrace their roles as servant-leaders.

-ALL of the following are required for Honors Program and Jeanes Scholarship consideration:
+The following are required for Honors Program consideration: